Regus Tuition Pulse

 Recommended actions

-Owner: centre leadership • Urgency: medium
+Owner: center management & lead tutors • Urgency: medium

-Owner: tutors and curriculum leads • Urgency: medium
+Owner: tutors • Urgency: high

-Owner: front desk / communications • Urgency: low
+Owner: communications team • Urgency: medium

-Owner: operations • Urgency: low
+Owner: HR/operations • Urgency: high

 What it means